 To add your products to your Facebook Business Manager catalog, import them using a data feed.
 Facebook will use this feed to regularly check your site for new products.

-- In the Catalog area of your Facebook Business Manager account, click Add Products.
+- In the Products tab, click Add Products.

-- Select Use Data Feed and click Next.
+- Select Use Data Feeds and click Next.

 - In a new window, log into your Squarespace site.